hantaray/Lernquiz/README.md

 ## Run

--> Download the "Ready Program" folder and execute the Quiz.jar -> You will be asked to select the 04quizfragen.csv
+-> Download the "Ready Program" folder and execute the Quiz.jar</br>
+-> You will be asked to select the 04quizfragen.csv</br>
 -> You can edit, delete and add new Question with the build-in question-manager